GoSecure/xxe-workshop/codelabs/index.md

 #### First exploration

 When reusing the technique we saw in the previous exercise, we can see that the file content is displaying all in one line.
 This makes it hard to exfiltrate text files.
-In many real-world cases, the result will simply not display to the user.
-The parsing will be done and hidden, or done asynchronously.
+In many real-world cases, the result will simply not be displayed to the user.
+The parsing will be hidden and possibly done asynchronously.

 ![Simple XXE test in SVG parser](assets/exercise2/image5.png)